How to use, put in and remove contact lenses

 Don't worry if you place a contact lens in your eye inside out.
 The lens will feel uncomfortable, but it typically won’t cause any harm to your eye.

-And always begin with the same eye to avoid mixing up which lens goes on which eye.
+Always begin with the same eye to avoid mixing up which lens goes on which eye.

 Gently shake your lens case containing the storage solution, to loosen the contact lens should it be stuck.
 (Don't try pulling at the lens with your finger, or you might damage it.)